Syedaaneesa/flexedge/README.md

 1. **Planning & Structure**

-Conducted in-depth research on the FlexEdge brand and its target audience.
+– Performed comprehensive research on the FlexEdge brand and its target audience.

-Created detailed wireframes and established the overall visual design direction for the project.
+– Developed detailed wireframes and defined the overall visual design direction for the project.
 2. **Theme Setup & Customization**
-Installed WordPress and configured all essential plugins.
+Installed WordPress and set up all essential plugins.

-Customized Elementor widgets and page templates to match the project requirements.
+– Customized Elementor widgets and page templates to meet project requirements.

-Implemented a cohesive color palette and typography system.
+– Applied a cohesive color palette and typography system throughout the site.
 3. **Content Integration**
    - Added engaging text and high-quality imagery
    - Created pages such as *Home*, *About*, *Offices*, *Services*, and *Contact*